Disability Inclusion Action Plan

 The plan focuses on four key areas: developing positive attitudes and behaviours towards people with disability, creating liveable and accessible environments, supporting meaningful employment opportunities, and improving access to information and services.

-People with lived experience, community groups, service providers, internal stakeholders, government organisations and community members will have the opportunity to share their experiences, ideas and priorities during the development of the Disability Inclusion Action Plan.
+People with lived experience, community groups, service providers, internal stakeholders, government organisations and community members had the opportunity to share their experiences, ideas and priorities during the development of the Disability Inclusion Action Plan.

 The Disability Inclusion Action Plan has four key outcomes areas: